Bilingual Education, Advanced Certificate (Online)

 Program Description

-This advanced certificate provides a New York State Bilingual Extension for graduate students who already possess an initial or professional certificate (Birth–Grade 12, including teachers of students with disabilities and for teachers of students with speech and language disabilities).
 This program of study prepares candidates to teach in bilingual settings where two languages are used as the mediums of instruction.
-The advanced certificate provides candidates with a solid foundation in the theory and practice of bilingual education; courses include the following topics: bilingualism, research, methodology, biliteracy, content instruction in bilingual settings and multicultural education.
+The Advanced Certificate provides candidates with a solid foundation in the theory and practice of bilingual education; courses include the following topics: bilingualism, research, methodology, biliteracy, content instruction in bilingual settings, and multicultural education.

-Course seminars/lectures will be online.
-Courses may require in-person fieldwork/student-teaching bilingual settings.
+The course seminars/lectures for the program are online; courses may require in-person fieldwork/student-teaching bilingual settings.

 Applicants must have a minimum undergraduate grade point average of 3.00.